Dizolivemint/owlbear/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to NextLMS, follow these steps:
+To contribute to Battle Map, follow these steps:

 1. Fork the repository
 2. Make your changes